 How did you “acquire” this collection?
 What does that mean and who did it belong to?

-The contents you see in this digital archive belonged to Henry Wild Dog (1955-2008).
+The contents you see in this digital archive belonged to Henry Wild Dog Weissborn (1955-2008).

 After Henry’s unexpected passing January 21, 2008, some of his estate was sold off in lots (namely his legendary record collection).
 However, a number of boxes containing

 collectible ephemera (comprising zines, magazines, letters, flyers, posters and other audio/video related media) remained unclaimed in his home for four years until the home was purchased by a developer.
 Note that the home was not climate controlled, so the collection was exposed to the Houston humidity and heat, as well as rodents and pests, during this time.
 Once a developer purchased the home from Henry’s relative with the intent to renovate and resell the property, he was tasked with cleaning out the remaining contents of the home, including throwing out some of the previously unclaimed boxes.
-Tayvis Dunnahoe was contacted by a friend of the developer with the information that there may be vintage media available in a lot being cleared out to add to his inventory for Video Sanctum, a virtual video store and separate local archival effort.
-Tayvis and the developer met on site and negotiated an acquisition value for the remainder of the collection that had not been thrown out; these are the materials we refer to as Wild Dog Archives.
+As known collectors, we were contacted by a friend of the developer with information that there may be vintage media available to acquire.
+We met the developer on site and negotiated an acquisition value for the remainder of the collection that had not been thrown out; these are the materials we have curated here and refer to as Wild Dog Archives.

 Can we have our band’s flyers, recordings and zines?